DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 >
 > That night, as Vilnius and several other mages dined with Exethanter, as was customary, Vilnius—a prodigy of illusion magic—subtly disguised Exethanter’s enchanted ewer as an ordinary pitcher, and instead filled the others’ cups with a disguised pitcher filled with poisoned wine.
 The other mages died gruesomely at the table; only Exethanter, sensing the danger, stumbled forth through the [[#Temple of Temptation]] toward his quarters, seeking an antidote—only to fall and leave his staff atop the statue there as he died.
 >
 > As he watched his master die, Vilnius was overcome with terror of the prospect of Exethanter’s vengeful spirit returning.
-To protect himself, he stole the **shield guardian**’s amulet, then hid himself away in <span class="citation">X9.
-Lecture Hall (p.
+To protect himself, he stole the **shield guardian**’s amulet, then hid himself away in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X9LectureHall">X9.
+Lecture Hall</a> (p.
 185)</span>.
 >
 > The Dark Powers were born from Vilnius’s treachery that night, rising from the dark miasma that filled the temple’s halls.
-Craving the nourishment of Vilnius’s maddened paranoia and fear, the Dark Powers used their new power to entrap him within <span class="citation">X9.
-Lecture Hall (p.
+Craving the nourishment of Vilnius’s maddened paranoia and fear, the Dark Powers used their new power to entrap him within <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X9LectureHall">X9.
+Lecture Hall</a> (p.
 185)</span>; there, his body slowly wasted away over the centuries, until little but a shade remained.
 Vilnius became the Dark Powers’ first prisoners, and the Amber Temple their first prison.
 >
 > Since then, Vilnius has become something less than human — and something more.
 He believes himself to be alive, and fears the dead that dwell elsewhere in the temple.
 He dares not venture forth from the lecture hall, but believes—correctly—that if only he could return to the [[#Shrine of Temptation]] to claim his master's staff, he could walk freely from the temple without fear.